Bolesław Masłowski: Career

 Masłowski's career began when he took a job as a laborer in a dye Joint-Stock Company "Zawiercie" (Silesia).
 During the two initial months of internship, he received high praise from superiors for his achievements.
 As a result, he quickly became a collaborator of E. Lauter, who was an outstanding specialist in the field of dyeing techniques.

 Within three months, he was hired as manager of calico printing.
 Three years later, he was promoted to company manager, with 6000 employees under his supervision.
 Masłowski held this position until 1891 after which he moved to Germany.
 There, five years later, he published in Farber Zeitung an article on alkaline methods of removing Turkish red dye.

-In 1904, Masłowski began working at a textile plant in Konice on Moravia (the territory of Austro-Hungary, then Czechoslovakia).
-He remained there as a managing director until his death on June 20, 1928, in Konice, leaving his children with his wife Felice.
+In 1904, Masłowski began working at a textile plant in Konice on Moravia (then in Austria-Hungary, from 1918 Czechoslovakia).
+He remained there as a managing director until his death on 20 June 1928 in Konice, leaving his children with his wife Felice.